How you can participate in the Banned Books Virtual Read-Out!

 Are you interested in participating in Banned Books Week, but don't know how?
 Consider joining many celebrities, librariesand bookstores across the country in the Banned Books Virtual Read-Out!

-For the fourth year in a row, readers from across the country and around the world will be able to participate virtually during Banned Books Week, Sept.
-21 – 27, 2014.
+For the fifth year in a row, readers from across the country and around the world will be able to participate virtually during Banned Books Week, Sept.
+27 –October 3, 2015.
 Participants may proclaim the importance of the freedom to read by posting videos that will be featured on a dedicated Banned Books Week Virtual Read-Out YouTube channel.

 Instructions on how libraries can participate in the event can be found on the How your library can participate in the Banned Books Week Virtual Read-out! page.